cabarius/ToyBox/ToyBox/README.txt

 	Added experimental Respec Feature
 	Fixed bug where the arrows were backwards in add/remove rank and also made sure it couldn't take you below 1 Various stability improvements
+Ver 1.1.0
+	Ported ~3 dozen flags, multipliers, etc patches from Bag of Tricks Added UI.Slider for convenient sliders for multipliers Cleaned up UI and bug fixes

 To use search type a string into the search field at the bottom and hit enter or click the search button.
 The first search will take a 10 seconds or but after that it is fast.
 You choose a category with the provided toolbar.